 Connecting our content to meaningful experiences outside of the classroom seems hard.
 Connecting our students to peers and content experts around the world seems even harder.
 But if we are serious about providing every student with a "world-class education," then we will have to come to terms with the fact that one of the critical … Continue reading Putting the world in world-class education

 At the most recent ACTFL convention in San Diego, I had the opportunity to give a small talk.
 Actually six of us each gave a talk in the style of a TED Talk.
 They were called "TOY Talks," with TOY standing for Teacher of the Year.
-I was joined by five other former ACTFL National … Continue reading It’s time to burst the grading bubble
+I was joined by five other former ACTFL National … Continue reading Kleenex© is not proficiency (AKA: It is time to burst the grading bubble)

 Recently, I decided to ask my readers what they would like me to examine, explore and/or share in my blog.
 I’m so glad I did.
 Their ideas have shaped not only the series of posts that I’m launching with this piece, but also allowed me to reflect on aspects of my own practice that could … Continue reading UPDATED: Speaking of….speaking (Post 1 in the “Readers Request” Series)

 When I'm at conferences, I like to tweet when I hear something that I feel is important or helpful.
 I do this to share the learning with others who were not in the same sessions as I was, but I also do this for myself.
 Typing helps me remember what I learned.
 Synthesizing to 140 … Continue reading What I learned in three weeks of regional conference attendance, according to Twitter